 - 10-year fixed mortgage rates follow 10-year government bond yields

-10-year fixed rates are typically higher rates than shorter terms (like 3 or 5 years).
+10-year fixed rates are typically higher than rates on shorter terms (like 3 or 5 years).
 This is because longer fixed-rate terms lock in a lower rate for a longer period of time.
-That might be great for you, but it puts the risk of a rate rise onto your lender.
-The higher rate is therefore a premium for locking in a lower rate for longer.
+While this can be good for you, it transfers the risk of a rate rise to your lender.
+The higher rate is, therefore, a premium for locking in a lower rate for longer.

-These relationships aren't always constant however, especially in very low or high rate environments.
+These relationships aren't always constant, especially in very low or high rate environments.
 You should always decide which term is best for you based on the current market and your present circumstances.

-It's important to remember that it's very difficult to forecast the direction interest rates will take over such a long period of time, and there are a number of drawbacks to locking into a mortgage rate for 10 years.
-The foremost argument against a 10-year term is the premium you will pay for passing on the risk of interest rate fluctuations for 10 years.
+It's important to remember that it's very difficult to forecast the movement of interest rates over such a long period of time, and there are a number of drawbacks to locking into a mortgage rate for 10 years.
+The main argument against a 10-year term is the premium you're paying for passing the risk to your mortgage provider.

-Another thing to keep in mind is that, after 5 years, the Interest Act states the penalty to break your mortgage cannot exceed 3 months' interest, so you wouldn't need to worry about a potentially much higher Interest Rate Differential (IRD) penalty.
+Another thing to keep in mind is that, after 5 years, the federal Interest Act states that the penalty to break your mortgage cannot exceed 3 months' interest.
+That means that, after 5 years of your term, you won't need to worry about a massive Interest Rate Differential (IRD) penalty.
 However, if the mortgage is broken before 5 years, such a penalty could apply.